-In performing their duties as trustees, and in all matters of communication including: texts; social media, email; telephone; and face-to-face meetings with staff, parents and other stakeholders, appropriate language and professionalism are expected.
+In performing their duties as trustees, and in all matters of communication including: text messaging and other social media communication; email; telephone; and face-to-face meetings with staff, parents and other stakeholders, appropriate language and professionalism are expected.
 Trustees must adhere to all pertinent Board policies.

-Subject to the duty of a Trustee under section 218.1(e) of the Education Act to uphold the implementation of any Board resolution after it is passed by the Board, a Trustee may comment on, or disagree with, a decision taken by the Board.
+Subject to the duty of a Trustee under In accordance with section 218.1(e) of the Education Act to Trustees shall uphold the implementation of any Board resolution after it is passed by the Board, a Trustee may comment on, or disagree with, a decision taken by the Board.